marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 ## First Impressions

 My very first impression of **CloudCannon** was oxymoronic at best.
-I was introduce to CloudCannon just about two months ago.
+I was introduced to CloudCannon by a friend just about two months ago.
 I briefly looked at the CloudCannon site (didn't know anything about *Jekyll* yet) and thought,

-> Oh no, do I really need to *(re)invent* the wheel yet again?
+> "Oh no, do I really need to *(re)invent* the wheel yet again?"

 At the same time–I was running into a brick wall trying to squeeze every speed optimisation trick in the book out of **WordPress** (bloated themes and WordPress hosting company's included).
 Dealing with these performance headaches made me reminisce about the good old times when the web was so young (c.
 1995).
 I pondered, why can't I go back and use a static webpage for my home page?
 Why does WordPress stuff everything into the database only to be spit out again as a static HTML file in the end.
 Surely, not every page needs to be 100% generated from a database (which is just a big series of flat files as well).